tchase56/vscode_demo/README.md

     * To recreate the results open copilot/copilot_example.py
         * Delete the docstring in the "add_inputs" function
         * Put cursor to the right of the first line in the function, hit enter, repeatedly hit tab until the function is complete
+        * If the autocompletion isn't going in the direction you want seed it by starting to type what you want and it will update

 ![Screenshot](images/generate_docstring_from_function.png)